 \section{Problem formulation}

-Consider a nonconvex (twice continuously differentiable function) {smooth} $f(\cdot)$ which has only first order strict saddle points in its geometry.
-By first-order strict saddle points, we mean that the Hessian of function $f(\cdot)$ at these points has at least one negative eigenvalue, i.e., the function has negative curvature.
+Consider a nonconvex (twice continuously differentiable) smooth function $f(\cdot)$ that has only first-order strict saddle points in its geometry.
+By first-order strict saddle points, we mean that the Hessian of the function $f(\cdot)$ at these points has at least one negative eigenvalue, i.e., the function has negative curvature.

 {Consider} the class of general accelerated gradient methods \eqref{generalds} {we introduced in Section \ref{subsec-contributions}}.
 We are interested in analyzing the asymptotic and local behavior of the trajectories generated by the class of accelerated gradient methods \eqref{generalds} around the strict saddle points of $f(\cdot)$.
-The asymptotic analysis includes investigating properties such as almost sure non-convergence to strict saddle points, asymptotic rate of convergence to and divergence from these strict saddle points.
-The local analysis answers the question of exit time $K_{exit}$ of these methods from some $\epsilon$-strict saddle neighborhood and also characterizes the conditions under which this family of accelerated algorithms can achieve linear exit time, i.e., $K_{exit} = \mathcal{O}(\log(\epsilon^{-1}))$ from such $\epsilon$-strict saddle neighborhoods.
+The asymptotic analysis includes investigating properties such as almost sure non-convergence to strict saddle points, as well as the asymptotic rates of convergence to and divergence from these strict saddle points.
+The local analysis answers the question of exit time $K_{exit}$ of these methods from some $\epsilon$-strict saddle neighborhood and also characterizes the conditions under which this family of accelerated algorithms can achieve linear exit time, i.e., $K_{exit} = \mathcal{O}(\log(\epsilon^{-1}))$, from such $\epsilon$-strict saddle neighborhoods.
 Formally, for any iterate sequence $\{\x_k\}$ that is initialized in some $\epsilon$-neighborhood of a strict saddle point $\x^*$, i.e., $\norm{\x_0-\x^*} = \epsilon$, the exit time $K_{exit} $ of this sequence from the ball $\mathcal{B}_{\epsilon}(\x^*)$ is {defined as}:

 {It is important to note that deriving an upper bound on the exit time does not by itself complete the local escape analysis, since the notion of exit time is only meaningful if the trajectory does not return to the strict saddle neighborhood after escaping it.
 To address this, Section~\ref{monotonicsection} examines the monotonicity of the radial distances of the escaping iterates, defined as \( \| \x_k - \x^* \| \) for \( k \geq K \), which provides a ``no-return condition'' for trajectories with respect to the strict saddle neighborhood.
 Specifically, Section~\ref{monotonicsection} explicitly derives an upper bound on the radius \( \xi \gg \epsilon \) of a ball around the strict saddle point such that, within this region, the radial distance of any escaping trajectory increases monotonically.
 Therefore, for any \( \epsilon > 0 \) with \( \epsilon \ll \xi \), if a trajectory escapes the \( \epsilon \)-radius ball around the strict saddle point, it will continue moving outward until it exits the larger \( \xi \)-radius ball.
 This yields a precise no-return guarantee for the smaller \( \epsilon \)-radius neighborhood.}